-At SIS we believe that a learner's mother tongue is the linguistic foundation that all other language acquisition will build upon.
+At SIS we believe that a learner's home language is the linguistic foundation that all other language acquisition will build upon.
 It is crucial for cognitive development, in maintaining cultural identity, is a strong predictor of their long-term academic achievement including the acquisition of additional languages, and each individual's mother tongue adds to the cultural and linguistic diversity of our school.
 Its development is supported and encouraged throughout the school.
 We believe in "Additive Bilingualism" at SIS.
-We are not working to replace the students' mother tongue with English.
+We are not working to replace the students' home language with English.
 Instead, we are striving to use it as the foundation for future language learning throughout our curriculum.

-In our school, the primary language of instruction is English, but students are encouraged to integrate their mother tongue into their learning when it is the best means for effectively conveying their thinking and/or understanding.
+In our school, the primary language of

+instruction is English, but students are encouraged to integrate their home language into their learning when it is the best means for effectively conveying their thinking and/or understanding.
 This scaffolds the students' learning to deepen their conceptual understandings as well as to increase their language proficiencies.

-We know that the ability to acquire proficiency in an additional language is heavily dependent on the level of proficiency in a child's mother tongue.
-For this reason, we believe that all students' mother tongue language ability should be promoted and continually improved so that it may positively impact learning an additional language.
+We know that the ability to acquire proficiency in an additional language is heavily dependent on the level of proficiency in a child's home language.
+For this reason, we believe that all students'

+home language ability should be promoted and continually improved so that it may positively impact learning an additional language.

-To continue to support the variety of mother tongues in our school we will:
+To continue to support the variety of home languages in our school we will: